-This report includes with every measure an analysis of how the District is doing within that area.
-Additionally, next to each graph or qualitative measure is an icon to help the reader assess quickly how the District is performing against that measure.
+This report includes an analysis of how the District is doing within the measured area.
+Additionally, next to each graph or qualitative measure is an icon to help the reader assess how the District is performing against that measure.
 Those icons are as follows: